prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-In fact, the extent to which the farmers, the ostensible heroes of the fight against the villainous railroads, become indistinguishable from any other sort of capitalist could be taken as evidence that *The Octopus* is not a critique of capitalism *per se* at all so much as it is a critique of monopoly---and the latter would be easily assimilable within an economistic worship of competition and “free” markets.
+In fact, the extent to which the farmers, the ostensible heroes of the fight against the villainous railroads, become indistinguishable from any other sort of capitalist could be taken as evidence that *The Octopus* is not a critique of capitalism at all so much as it is a critique of monopoly---and the latter would be easily assimilable within an economistic worship of competition and “free” markets.
 In a certain reading, the defeat of the Derricks and death of the farmers,